johnreybacal/the-20-games-challenge/01/flappy_bird/README.md

 ### 2025-12-01
  - Add SFX: flap, hit, score
  - Added score body for pipe obstacle for score trigger
+ - Setup namespacing for Flappy Bird
+ - Added HUD for start, game over, and score
+ - Added `Counter` for score (will be reused for highscore)
+   - Setup list of `CompressedTexture2D`
+   - Spawn `Sprite2D` and set proper texture for each number

 ## Credits